orgrosua/yabe-siul/readme.txt

 == Changelog ==

-= unreleased =
+= 2.0.1 =
+* **New**: Added banner message on the front page when on the Play CDN mode.
-* **Improve**: Purge the [SiteGround Speed Optimizer](https://wordpress.org/plugins/sg-cachepress/) plugin's cache if the plugin is active.
+* **Improve**: Purge the [SiteGround Speed Optimizer](https://wordpress.org/plugins/sg-cachepress/) plugin's cache if it is active.
 * **[Bricks] New**: The current [Bricksbender](https://wordpress.org/plugins/yabe-bricksbender/) functionality is now merged into the Yabe Siul plugin.
 The Bricksbender plugin will be updated for another new exclusive features.
-Join our [Facebook Group](https://www.facebook.com/groups/1142662969627943) to get the latest news.
 * **[Oxygen] New**: The current [Oxybender](https://wordpress.org/plugins/yabe-oxybender/) functionality is now merged into the Yabe Siul plugin.
 The Oxybender plugin will be updated for another new exclusive features.
-Join our [Facebook Group](https://www.facebook.com/groups/1142662969627943) to get the latest news.

 = 2.0.0 =
 * **Improve**: Reduce the size of plugin file.